rafaeleyng/cluster/apps/cluster-coredns/README.md

     ekofr/pihole-exporter:0.0.9
   ```

-5. ensure I have the updated coredns image published to Docker Hub:
+5. [on the control plane] ensure I have the updated coredns image published to Docker Hub:
   ```sh
   make docker-build-and-push
   ```

-6. run on `pi2` (because it is configured to be the name server on my router):
+6. [on the node] run:
   ```sh
   docker run \
     --ip 172.18.0.3 \